epfl-lts2/pygsp/doc/tutorials/demo.rst

 You have now a graph structure ready to be used everywhere in the box!
 If you want to know more about the Graph class and it's subclasses you can check the online doc at : #TODO
-You can also check the included methods for all graphs:
+You can also check the included methods for all graphs with the usual help function.

->>> help(pygsp.graphs.Graph)

 For the nexts steps of the demo, we will be using the logo graph bundled with the toolbox :